 Reduce expectations and pressure on yourself.

-Do not expect to manage at the same level as you normally do – these are different times that require a different approach.
-Many people are juggling work and children, so we need to have realistic expectations of ourselves and of our loved ones, so that everyone does not become more stressed.
+Do not expect to manage at the same level as you usually do – these are different times that need a different approach.
+Many people are juggling work and children.
+We need to have realistic expectations of ourselves and of our loved ones so that everyone does not become more stressed.